GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts